lush tropical destination resort travel

 • A portable charger you can rely on

-• A seat near an outlet (if possible)
+• A seat near an outlet if possible, but don’t count on it

-Over time, I realized I was packing the same essentials every trip—so now I just keep a small version ready.
+Over time I realized I kept packing the same essentials every trip, so now I just keep a small kit ready to go.
+Mine includes:

 • Snacks